One of the best ways to get a world-class shave without spending $$$ on a barber would be using shaving cream.

-First step would be putting an almond sized amount of shaving cream on the palm of your hand.
+The first step would be putting an almond-sized amount of shaving cream on the palm of your hand.

-With both hands filled with shave cream, it’ll be very slippery and you’d have to wash off cream from one hand to shave.
+With both hands filled with shave cream, it’ll be very slippery, and you’d have to wash off the cream from one hand to shave.

 Between lathering directly on the face and hand, I’d go with the former because you’ll have both hands at your disposal.

-As with the other techniques, make sure to prep your face prior to applying any shave cream on your face.
+As with the other techniques, make sure to prep your face before applying any shaving cream on your face.

-Next step is adding an almond sized amount of shaving cream at the palm of your hand.
+The next step is adding an almond-sized amount of shaving cream at the palm of your hand.

-Slow rub your hands together to build lather.
-It’s like washing your hands with soap but instead of using soap you’re using shave cream.
+Slowly rub your hands together to build lather.
+It’s like washing your hands with soap, but instead of using soap, you’re using shave cream.
 Just don’t rinse!

 After you’ve built enough lather with your hands, apply it on your face.

-And you’ll have to wash off shaving cream on the hand that’ll be handling the brush.
-So you’ll waste product.
+And you’ll have to wipe off the shaving cream on the hand that you’ll be using to handle the brush

 To Wrap It Up